Reference Data in Finance: Essential Foundation for Financial Operations

 Modern technology can importantly improve reference data management:

-specialized software for manage reference data -
+- Dedicated MDM platforms specialized software for manage reference data

-emerge technologies for distribute reference data management
+- Blockchain solutions emerge technologies for distribute reference data management

 The future of reference data in finance